 Remember NOT to save files into the 'Downloads', 'Pictures', 'Music', or 'Videos' folders.
 These folders are NOT mapped to any permanent storage resource.

-If you're running the Receiver client on a macOS or Windows computer, the client software additionally connects the almost all of the disk drives and storage systems on your computer with the virtual machine so that you can open and save files from and to your computer.
+If you're running the Citrix client software from a macOS or Windows computer, the LUapps system connects to the entire file system on your computer in addition to the virtual machine's drives so that you can open and save files from and to your computer.
 Those drives, called 'Client Drives' will show up in the virtual machine's list of drives with a note appended to their name in the format '(<drive letter> on <computer name>)'.
-'Computername' will be the name of the computer you're connecting from, and the drive letters will be sequentially, and fairly arbitrarily assigned by the Citrix environment.
+'Computername' will be the name of the computer you're connecting from, and the drive letters will be sequentially, and fairly arbitrarily, assigned by the Citrix system.
 Any kind of drive that's connected to your computer, whether it's physical or logical, will show up in the list.
 Your computer's internal hard drive, connected USB flash drives, mounted network drives, your Google Drive File Stream Drive, CDs, DVDs, mounted disk images, etc. They'll all appear with that appended note in parentheses, as shown in the screenshot below, designated in blue.
 Note that for Mac users, the letters given to those 'drives' are mostly arbitrary, except that 'C:' refers to your computer's boot disk.
 Remember that on your computer, your desktop and personal files are likely stored inside a folder called 'Users' inside 'C:' in a folder named according to your login.